DeepLabCut/DeepLabCut/docs/installation.md

 As the combination of TensorFlow and CUDA matters, we strongly encourgae you to **check your driver/cuDNN/CUDA/TensorFlow versions** [on this StackOverflow post](https://stackoverflow.com/questions/30820513/what-is-version-of-cuda-for-nvidia-304-125/30820690#30820690).

-Here is an example on how to install **the GPU driver + CUDA 10 + TensorFlow 1.13.1** will follow here:
+Here is an example on how to install **the GPU driver + CUDA 10** will follow here:

 **FIRST**, install a driver for your GPU (and compatable up to CUDA 10).
 Find DRIVER HERE: https://www.nvidia.com/download/index.aspx
 - check which driver is installed by typing this into the terminal: ``nvidia-smi``.

 **SECOND**, install CUDA 10 (higher versions are not currently supported): https://developer.nvidia.com/ (Note that cuDNN, https://developer.nvidia.com/cudnn, is supplied inside the anaconda environment files, so you don't need to install it again).

-**THIRD:** Git Clone this repo to get the conda env.
-Launch the provided Anaconda Environment File "DLC-GPU" (see [here!](https://github.com/DeepLabCut/DeepLabCut/tree/master/conda-environments))
+**THIRD:** Follow the steps above to get the `DLC-GPU` conda file and install it!
- - note, tensorflow is installed inside this env.

-**FOURTH**, Please check your CUDA and [TensorFlow installation](https://www.tensorflow.org/install/) with the lines below:

-- In the terminal, run:
+- To check your GPU is working, in the terminal, run:

   `nvcc -V` to check your installed version(s).